IBM/pycloudmessenger/README.rst

 Examples
 ---------------------------------

-Sample code for basic messaging as well as federated learning and castor are contained in the examples_ directory.
+Sample code for basic messaging as well as federated learning and castor are contained in the `examples <examples>_` directory.

 .. code-block::